booth-algo/RISC-V-T24/docs/team_statement_sections/cache.md

 ![hit rates](../../images/hit_rates_all_tests.jpg)

 Among the observed `HIT` rates for all conducted tests, a notable median value of `50.0%` emerges.
-This figure signifies that the main memory is accessed half the time, reflecting an enhanced memory performance.
+This figure signifies that the main memory was accessed half the time, reflecting an enhanced memory performance.
 This metric is indicative of an efficient cache utilization, where a significant portion of requested data is found in the cache, reducing the need to access slower main memory.